swimit/swim-academy/README.md

   }
 }
 ```
+---

-Once either of the above options have been exercised, you can import the `build.gradle` into your IDE of choice and start developing.
+Once either of the above options has been exercised, you can import the `build.gradle` into your IDE of choice and start developing.
 Alternatively, you can create your source files manually as long as you conform to Gradle's [standard directory layout](https://docs.gradle.org/current/userguide/java_plugin.html#sec:java_project_layout).

 To build the application, run `gradle build` from a shell pointed to the application's home directory.
 This will additionally create a `.zip` and a `.tar` in `APP_HOME/build/distributions` that, when unpackaged, contain scripts in the `bin/` directory that enable running standalone.